 Substantial investment must have already been made, or is actively being made;

 An “investment” should be considered as the placement of funds or other assets at risk, in the goal of generating a profit or return.
 Without the presence of such a risk, then one would not be considered to have made an investment under this title.
-This would therefore prevent NAFTA Investor status for non-profit organizations.
-Additionally, the NAFTA Investor must demonstrate prior or present possession and control of the investment.
+This would therefore prevent CUMSA Investor status for non-profit organizations.
+Additionally, the CUMSA Investor must demonstrate prior or present possession and control of the investment.
 The type of investment (such as the investment of funds, the purchase of equipment, etc.) will also be taken into account when assessing whether an investment has actually been made.

 In order for the investment to be considered “substantial”, it must be weighed against the total value of the business in question, or the amount normally required in establishing a venture of that nature.
 A determination must be made as to whether the investment is considered proportional to the total investment.

-A NAFTA Investor who is employed in a capacity that involves essential skills must demonstrate that their specific expertise is vital to the American or Mexican company, who are operating within the requirements set out above.
+A CUMSA Investor who is employed in a capacity that involves essential skills must demonstrate that their specific expertise is vital to the American or Mexican company, who are operating within the requirements set out above.